 Young vine Rufete and Touriga Nacional on granite and schist soils.
 No-till organic farming, reliance on biodiversity for balance and health of the vineyard.
-Hand-harvest and destemming, 7-day maceration, natural fermentation without additives or temperature control on open stainless steel tank.
-Bottled unfiltered with a touch of added sulphites.
+Hand-harvest and destemming, 7-day maceration, natural fermentation without additives or temperature control on an open stainless steel tank.
+Bottled unfiltered with a touch of added sulfites.

 Quinta da Boavista/ João Tavares de Pina

-In the untamed and high-altitude eastern part of the Dão plateau lives winemaker and horse-breeder João Tavares de Pina.
-Farmer by trade but pioneer in spirit, João is one of the most singular characters in our roster whose wines and business practices never cease to surprise and entertain us.
+In the untamed and high-altitude, eastern part of the Dão plateau lives winemaker and horse-breeder João Tavares de Pina.
+A farmer by trade but pioneer in spirit, João is one of the most singular characters in our roster whose wines and business practices never cease to surprise and entertain us.

-In the cellar João’s practices are equally low-interventionist.
-He relies on spontaneous fermentations without additions or temperature control, mostly in tank and old barrels, and doesn’t fine or filter.
-Sulphites are added in small amounts right before bottling, although the more classically styled ‘Terras de Tavares’ range sees a touch more than the young ‘Rufia’ and ‘Tretas’ wines.
+In the cellar, João’s practices are equally low-interventionist.
+He relies on spontaneous fermentation without additions or temperature control, mostly in tank and old barrels, and doesn’t fine or filter.
+Sulfites are added in small amounts right before bottling, although the more classically styled ‘Terras de Tavares’ range sees a touch more than the young ‘Rufia’ and ‘Tretas’ wines.